Ouija: Origin of Evil poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Alice actively incorporates Doris's "real" spiritual contact into their séances for profit.
 The family fully commits to using genuine supernatural forces they don't understand, crossing from harmless fraud into dangerous territory., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Doris reveals terrifying knowledge about a client's murdered daughter buried in the basement walls, and her behavior becomes overtly sinister.
+Structural examination shows that this crucial beat Doris reveals terrifying knowledge about a client's murdered daughter buried in the basement walls, and her behavior becomes overtly sinister.
 The "gift" is revealed as a curse—Doris is fully possessed by malevolent spirit Marcus., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Possessed Doris murders Alice by hanging her from the stairway.
 The mother dies, and Lina is left alone to face the demon that has consumed her sister., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.